Reading across school

 In addition to specific teaching of reading skills, pupils are given opportunities to further develop and refine their reading outside of their English lessons.
 Pupils have access to a wide range of appropriate reading material, including fiction, non-fiction, poetry and play-scripts, with a class library in each teaching room, and also through a wide range of ICT programs and resources.
 A variety of reading scheme materials and ‘real books’ are used to support the children’s reading development, including Oxford Reading Tree, Floppy’s Phonics, Phonics Bug, Rigby Star and Project X.

 Children reading at home also forms a vital component of the school’s approach with parents being encouraged and supported in taking an active role in the development of their child’s reading.
 We encourage frequent dialogue between school and home, which helps to keep parents informed and actively involves them in their child’s learning.

 It is vital that we offer as many opportunities as possible for children to develop their speaking and listening skills.
 This may be through 1-1 work and discussion or through whole class Circle Time – and many other things in between.
 We try to provide different experiences for your children from trips to visitors in school that give children things to talk about.
 Developing a rich and wide vocabulary is really important as this will help them in many other areas of the curriculum.

 Children are encouraged to write about their own first hand experiences and interests.
 Children are often taken out on visits as well as inviting visitors into school.
 We have a half termly focus of whole school writing linked to a curriculum area where children work on an area of the curriculum and produce a quality piece of writing lined to that subject.
 This year they are as follow:-

 Spring 1 – We are Musicians

 Summer 2 – We are Brilliant!

-We very lucky to receive a message from David Walliams on World Book Day.
+We were very lucky to receive a message from David Walliams on World Book Day.